abrasive/shairport/CAR INSTALL.md

 ```
 Close the file and carefully dismount and eject the two drives.
 Remove the SD card from the Linux machine, insert it into the Pi and reboot.
 After a short time, the Pi should appear on your network and you can SSH into it.
 To check that it has appeared on the network, try to ping it at `raspberrypi.local`.
 It may take a minute or so to appear.
 Once it has appeared on your network you can SSH into it and configure it.

+### Boot, Configure, Update
-First thing to do on a Pi would be to use the `raspi-config` tool to expand the file system to use the entire card.
+The first thing to do on a Pi would be to use the `raspi-config` tool to expand the file system to use the entire card.
 It might be useful to change the `hostname` too.
 Next, do the usual update and upgrade:
 ```
 # apt-get update
 # apt-get upgrade
 # rpi-update
 ```

+### Shairport Sync
-Next, install Shairport Sync.
-Install the packages needed by Shairport Sync:
+First, install the packages needed by Shairport Sync:
 ```
 # apt-get install build-essential git xmltoman autoconf automake libtool libdaemon-dev libpopt-dev libconfig-dev libasound2-dev avahi-daemon libavahi-client-dev libssl-dev
 ```